TigeyJewellAlibhai/comprobo22localization/README.md

 Lilo:
 The pieces of our project didn't come together until the rviz visualization error was fixed, so I learned that visualization is extremely important.
 Although rviz can be frustrating to learn to use and to configure correctly, it is an important and useful tool when working with large and constantly changing data such as lidar.
 I'm wondering what visualization tools we can use in the next project, perhaps annotating image data.

-Also, it was hard to test how one individual part of the particle filter is working without involving all of the other parts.
-In future projects like the Computer Vision project I will try give more consideration to modularity as we build up the code.

 This project is one of my first projects working with mainly simulations and bag files, and I am learning to appreciate being able to run simulations before running code on a real robot.
 But I have to say I still prefer when what I am working on connects back to a real, physical system rather than just a simulator.
 Although simulators can allow us to focus more on the algorithms than integration, I also enjoy integration and the challenge of making something work in the real-world as well as having a demo to show.

 If we had more time, I'd like to test our particle filter on a real Neato robot driving around the Academic Center.
 Another thing I'd have liked to do more of is working on tuning our distribution scaling, particle weights, and pose computation to optimize the performance of the Particle Filter.